-One deduction we see frequently missed is the Augusta Rule deduction for your primary residence.
+One tax loophole we frequently see missed by our new clients is the Augusta Rule deduction for your primary residence.

 Savvy tax advisors saw an opportunity to take advantage of the Augusta rule income exclusion.
 If you’re a business owner, dive in as we’ll illustrate how you can use the Augusta rule in your favor, including the conditions you need to meet, the documentation you need, and other requirements to ensure you satisfy the IRS.

 The Augusta Rule, better known to tax advisors as IRC Section 280A(g), is a neat strategy to claim additional tax benefits relating to renting your home to your business.

 The story goes that every year, the Master’s Tournament in Augusta, GA draws visitors from all over the world.
 During a two week period, the residents of Augusta rent out their homes collecting a handsome sum of rental income.
 Generally taxpayers must report and pay taxes on all rental income which will lower their effective proceeds.

 Enter: the Augusta Rule.
 It allows homeowners to rent out their primary residence for no more than 14 days per calendar year without reporting the rental income on their individual tax returns.
 Usually, this rental income would be taxable, but you can exclude this income from your tax return with the Augusta rule.

 If you rent your primary residence to your business, then your business can claim a deduction, and you get to exclude the income resulting in a one-sided tax benefit.